You've lived through 2 a.m. feedings, toddler temper tantrums, and the back-to-school

 for things that really matter, like tobacco,

-changes to their appearance.
+or permanent changes to their appearance.

 Ask why your teen wants to dress or look a certain way and try to understand how